Why Do Dogs Need Shots? protect your dog from canine diseases

-Why it’s important to test for heartworm disease?
+Why is it important to test for heartworm disease?

 Heartworm disease is a serious infection caused by a parasite that lives in your dog’s heart.
 Because the infection is spread by infected mosquitoes, there is no vaccination for heartworm disease.
 However, there are tests and medication to help protect your dog from this potentially fatal disease.

 EFFECT: Serious damage has already been done to your dog’s heart and other vital organs before symptoms of heartworm disease appear: coughing, fatigue, labored breathing, and general weakness.
 Any additional infection will place even more stress on an infected dog’s weakened system, exaggerating the symptoms of usually simple illnesses.
 Left untreated, a dog infected with heartworms will die from the damage.